Too Hot (Jason Derulo song)

 "Too Hot" is a song by American singer Jason Derulo.
 It was released as a single on August 27, 2019, by Warner Records.
 The song was written by Andrew Morris, Everton Bonner, Ian Devaney, Jacob Manson, Jason Desrouleaux, John Taylor, Lisa Stansfield, Lloyd Willis and Sly Dunbar.

+The track is built heavily on an interpolation of the reggae song “Murder She Wrote” (1992) by Chaka Demus & Pliers, which was also used in Pitbull’s hit song “El Taxi” (2014).

 Music video

 A music video to accompany the release of "Too Hot" was first released onto YouTube on September 3, 2019.
 The music video was directed by Derulo and was filmed in Los Angeles.